 But what we do have to work with are the Webmaster Guidelines.
 Under "Design and Content considerations" is the following bullet point:

 Create A Useful, Information-Rich Site

 Images and Videos can not be spidered, at least not yet in any meaningful way.
-Other search technologies cater for those media.
+Other search technologies cater to those media.

 Creating an information-rich site is your goal.
-Whatever your target market the written word makes up a large percentage of the way your site is ranked in search results.
+Whatever your target market the written word makes up a large percentage of the way your website gets ranked in search results.

 It Is That Simple.

 Blogging is the way to feed the search engine more information.
-The more you feed it the more it likes your site.
-Keep writing more about your core subject and eventually, you will be recognised for being an authority on it.
-Adding content on closely related topics expands your keyword reach.
+The more you feed it, the more it likes your site.
+Keep writing more about your core subject, and eventually, you will gain recognition for being an authority.

 Building a body of work that you are known for not only gives you valuable search engine traffic, it also gives you a good reason to promote on social media.

-I see a lot of social media "experts" all clamouring for your business on Twitter but most of them are missing the point.
-Being present on Twitter does not mean that you are going to suddenly be famous.
+I see a lot of social media "experts" all clamouring for your business on Twitter, but most of them are missing the point.
+Being present on Twitter does not mean that you are going to be famous.
 What are you going to be famous for?
 Your blog and your content is the surfboard on which you ride the social media wave.
-Without it you will flounder in the water and drown.
+Without it, you will flounder in the water and drown.

 Social media shares content that deserves sharing.
-There is no point in wasting time trying to promote your business on social media channels without a depth of content to tap into.
+There is no point in wasting time trying to promote your business on social media channels without a depth of material that you can use as your foundation.